EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/getting-started.md

     cat outputs-NUMBER/safe_outputs.txt
     ```

-As you have accessed Open OnDemand from your 'desktop' VM, you could access the files directly on your 'desktop' VM, however, we use the **Shell Access** approach to introduce this feature of Open OnDemand.
+As you have accessed Open OnDemand from your 'desktop' VM, you could also access the files directly on your 'desktop' VM, but we used the back-end **Shell Access** option to introduce this feature of Open OnDemand.

 ### View the app log file within the job context directory

 When an app job runs, a log file is created within the job-specific job context directory in an app-specific directory under your `ondemand` directory.
 This log file includes information from the app itself plus logs captured from the container as it runs.
+It can be useful to check the log file when debugging.

 For the `hello-tre` container, the logs includes information about the mounts and also a greeting and sleep (pause) information based on the environment variable and container arguments you defined in the app's form.

 The log file has name, `container_app_output-RUNID.log`, where `RUNID` is a numerical identifier.